johnny9/ESP-Miner-Bonanza/doc/bzm-1002-production.md

 Startup always proves the complete mining path at 800 MHz and 2.8 V. The live tuning worker then applies the saved user voltage and frequency without an ESP restart.
-If the configured frequency is higher, the controller keeps TDM and normal pool work active while it applies the BZMD-derived initial shortcut, capped at 1425 MHz, then advances every ASIC/PLL domain directly toward the saved user target in 25 MHz steps.
+If the configured frequency is higher, the controller keeps TDM and normal pool work active while it applies the bounded initial shortcut, capped at 1425 MHz, then advances every ASIC/PLL domain directly toward the saved user target in 25 MHz steps.
 It waits for a full work replacement after each step so mining remains synchronized while clocks change.
 The manual path